 Hotspot Shield – 500 million downloads

 The VPN program has more than half a billion downloads and these users, in 95% of the cases, use the free version of the program.
-However, despite the long-term presence on the market, the creators do not shy away from selling traffic, recording logs and other things.
+However, despite the long-term presence on the market, the creators do not shy away from selling traffic, recording logs, and other things.

 There has been a petition filed to the US Federal Communications Commission on behalf of the Center for Democracy & Technology.
 It reports that the Android app of the Hotspot Shield, when requesting permissions to work in the system, begins to collect data on the use of third-party programs, transmits the names of wireless networks, MAC and IMEI-addresses.
-Also, Hotspot Shield has been accused countless times in selling traffic and redirection of it to affiliate sites.
+Also, Hotspot Shield has been accused countless times of selling traffic and redirection it to affiliate sites.

 Hola – 152 million downloads

 In 2015, a group of researchers discovered a number of problems with the service.
 Hola kept data of user activity, and one of the bugs in its work allowed it to remotely run third-party software on users’ computers.